 Click Create to provision and deploy the new function app.

 Next, you create a function in the new function app.

 Create a GitHub webhook triggered function

-Expand your function app, click the + button next to Functions, click the GitHubWebHook template for your desired language.
-Name your function, then click Create.
+Select the GitHubWebHook template for your desired language.
+Name your function, then select Create.